 About the UV Index

-Environment Canada has developed a set of sun protection messages for each category of the UV Index.
-It is divided into five levels: Low (0-2), Moderate (3-5), High (6-7), Very High (8-10), and lastly, Extreme (11+).
-These categories refer to the strength of the sun’s UV rays.
-The stronger the sun's rays are, the greater the need to take precautions.
+The UV index values are grouped into five levels of risk: Low (0-2), Moderate (3-5), High (6-7), Very High (8-10), and Extreme (11+).
+The numbers on the scale indicate the strength of the sun’s UV rays.
+The higher the number, the stronger the sun, and the greater the need to take precautions.

-How is the UV Index forecast calculated?
+How is the UV Index forecast produced?

 - Date modified: